Ben Ezra Synagogue History

 It is the oldest and most important Jewish temple in Egypt as in the 19th century a treasure was found in a hiding place for sacred books and worn-out Torah scrolls containing thousands of rare documents that recorded the history of Cairo’s community since the 11th during the medieval era in Egypt which are now stored in England at Cambridge University.
 It is rumored that the synagogue once held a copy of the original Old Testament.
 It’s considered an important tourist attraction after the departure of the majority of the Egyptian Jewish community in the 1950s after the occupation of Palestine, the founding of Isreal and the free Officer’s revolution.

 Ben Ezra Synagogue Architecture

-Ben Ezra Synagogue consider being one of the top Cairo tourist attractions, it attracts thousands of tourists all over the year so check our Cairo day tours if you are in Cairo or explore our Egypt day tours and choose the destination where you are in and let us arrange you to visit Ben Ezra Synagogue if you prefer.
+Ben Ezra Synagogue consider being one of the top Cairo tourist attractions, it attracts thousands of tourists all over the year so check our Cairo day tours if you are in Cairo or explore our Egypt private tours and choose the vacation you and let us arrange you to visit Ben Ezra Synagogue if you prefer.